Transferring Bees From Nuc To Hive

 The drone bees will make a new queen from the existing bee larvae or eggs in the bee nuc.
 Then a new colony will be produced.

-If you don’t know how to identify broods and larvae inside a beehive, you may check this article.
+It is important for any beekeepers to know how to identify broods and larvae inside a beehive.

 How Long Can Bees Stay In A Nuc?

-A nuc is a temporary home for especially brood bees.
-They must be moved to a full hive within a certain amount of time.
+A nuc is a temporary home for a small group of bees or part of an established honey bee colony.
+They must be moved to a full hive within a few days to weeks.

 Usually, bees can stay in a nuc for up to 21 days.
 The range can vary from 14 days to 21 days depending on various conditions.